miporto/lulaporto.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am an Incoming PhD student at [UC Berkeley](https://www.econ.berkeley.edu/grad).
+I am a fisrt year PhD student at [UC Berkeley](https://www.econ.berkeley.edu/grad).

 * M.A. in Economics, 2022: Universidad de San Andres, Argentina